 EemaldaKinnitaSulge

-SCT5xxx | Differential current transformers
+SCT5xxx | Differential current transformers for detecting currents type B/B+

 These fault currents can originate from various sources, such as insulation faults, insulation leakage currents, capacitive displacement currents, or EMC filter leakage currents.
 While some of these fault currents are in a “normal” range, others are causes or signs of deteriorating insulation that can lead to abnormal heat dissipation, short circuits, and – in the worst cases – fires and personal safety hazards.